Rules and Procedures

 - Six or more problems will be posed at the beginning of the contest.

-- Contestants will be given four hours to solve the problems.
+- Teams will be given four hours to solve the problems.
 The Contest Coordinators have the power to extend the contest under unforeseen circumstances.

 - Contestants will be allowed to use one computer per team, which will be provided by the contest staff.